Balrampur, Chhattisgarh: Road

 Balrampur has collectorate of the district and well connected by all towns of district.
 National highway 343 connects to Garhwa Jharkhand and Ambikapur Chhattisgarh.
 Via Ramanujganj Garhwa Jharkhand is accessible.
 It is linked with Ambikapur, India Via Jhalaria → Rajpur → Baghima -> Ambikapur.

+The district is having mostly tribal population bordering with states of Jharkhand,Uttar Pradesh and Madhya Pradesh.

 Rail

 The nearest railway station are Ambikapur and Garhwa.